-Significant increase of 260% in cash and cash equivalents is caused by the loan proceeds, availed to support cash requirements during the enhanced community quarantine imposed by the government.
+Significant increase of 260% in cash and cash equivalents was caused by the loan proceeds, which was availed to support cash requirements during the ECQ imposed by the government.

 Trade and other receivables decreased by 18% as a result of improved collection of trade and non-trade receivables.
 Likewise, inventories also decreased by 9% driven by lower production towards the end of first quarter.